 nearly happened to ME!!!).
 Here's an important tip: leave a spare terminal

-process (lock yourself out) you'll still have a little backdoor in.
+you still have a little backdoor in.

 The important files for PAM configuration can be found in